TheThingsNetwork/workshops/myDevices.md

 ```

 ## Build your Cayenne dashboard
-Click the device on the left side of your dashboard in myDevices and you data is should be shown right away.
+Click the device on the left side of your dashboard in Cayenne and you data is should be shown right away.
 After a bit of editing you can make it look something like this:

 ![myDevices-dashboard](media/mydevices-data.png)